scottbw/analytics-udd/udd/student_on_a_module_instance.md

 The original mark scored by the student.

 ### Purpose
-Storage of the original numerical score, typically from the VLE.
+Storage of the original numerical score.

 ### Derivation
 Institution